angie0120/build-a-text-summarizer-with-lambda-and-bedrock/README.md

 )
 ```

-This sends our prompt to Nova.
-Nova processes it and sends back a response.
+**This is the actual API call.**

+The `invoke_model()` function sends a request from AWS Lambda to the Amazon Bedrock service.
+Behind the scenes, this makes a network request to AWS, which forwards the prompt to the Nova model and waits for a response.

+In simple terms: **Lambda → Bedrock API → Nova model → Response → Lambda**

+Everything before this line prepares the request.
+This line sends it.
+Everything after this line processes the response.

 ### Step 5 - Extract the Summary